validator/validator/README.md

   * python ./checker.py build  # to build only

-  * python ./checker.py build  # test to build and test
+  * python ./checker.py test   # to build and test

   * python ./checker.py run    # to run only